 MOD CAN/16A23A2/23

-9.62 If the administration concerned still fails to respond within thirty days of the Bureau’s action under No. 9.61, the provisions of Nos.
+9.62 If the administration concerned fails to respond within thirty days of the Bureau’s action under No. 9.61, the Bureau shall immediately send a reminder providing an additional fifteen-day period for the response.
+If the administration still fails to respond after the Bureau’s reminder within the fifteen days, the provisions of Nos.
 9.48 and 9.49 shall apply.

 Reasons: To reflect the Bureau’s practice of sending a reminder providing an additional fifteen-day period for the response by administrations.